Cornell-MAE-UG/fa25-portfolio-esg85/_projects/2025-thermo.md

 <h2>1.
 Personal Background &amp; Motivation</h2>
 <p>
-This refrigerator is the refrigerator installed in my own home.
-In everyday use, I feel it keeps food fresh for longer than other refrigerators I have used.
-Because it is a real appliance I interact with daily, it is a good candidate for connecting the vapor-compression refrigeration theory from this course (control volumes, First Law, Second Law, and COP) to a real engineered product.
+This refrigerator is the unit installed in my own home, making it a system I interact with daily.
+Through regular use, I have found that it maintains food freshness longer than other refrigerators I have previously used.
+Its familiarity and real-world operation make it a strong candidate for connecting the vapor-compression refrigeration concepts from this course (control volumes, the First Law, the Second Law, and COP) to a practical engineered product.
 </p>

 <hr class="pdf-hr"/>